*Please note this is subject to change due to road construction, weather, etc. and will be updated as necessary*

 Stevenson to Trout Lake | 48 miles | 3,750 feet of climbing

-This is a great first day of riding and a way to limber up for the week ahead, with low mileage but a good amount of elevation.
+This is a great first day of riding with low mileage but a good amount of elevation gain for those eager to stretch their legs.
 Leaving camp, we’ll begin pedaling along the Columbia River before turning north at Cook and heading inland to enjoy a change in scenery as we climb ever upward into the trees.
-At higher elevations we’ll encounter great views of the Little White Salmon River.
-We’ll cross the river for a morning rest stop at the Willard National Fish Hatchery then continue through the uplands while taking in views of Mt.
+Our morning rest stop, at the top of the climb, offers great views of the Little White Salmon River.
+What goes up must come down and after our descent we’ll cross the river at the Willard National Fish Hatchery and continue through the uplands, taking in views of Mt.
 Hood, the Columbia River, and the surrounding hills.
 We’ll also pass by the first of the fruit orchards, vineyards and wineries which provide the theme for this tour.
-We’ll lunch in the town of B Z Corner, then return to the Columbia at Underwood and cross the White Salmon River before heading to camp at Trout Lake
+We’ll return to the Columbia at Underwood and cross the White Salmon River before climbing again to lunch in Husum.
+After lunch, we continue a gentle climb to camp at Trout Lake.

 Day 2: Monday, August 5

-Even if you’ve done this loop ride before, the opportunity to ride close to Mt.
-Adams is well worth doing again.
-And if you’ve never done this loop before, it’s one you don’t want to miss!
-This is your chance to ride through Washington wilderness along lightly traveled roads, crossing the Pacific Crest Trail not once, but twice.
-Along the way, you’ll experience great views of Mt.
-Adams and some excellent riding through Cascade forests.
-And, to top off a spectacular day, you’ll get back to camp and not have to set up your tent!
+The opportunity to ride close to Mt.
+Adams is one you don’t want to miss!
+This is your chance to ride through Washington wilderness and Cascade forests along lightly traveled roads that criss-cross the Pacific Crest Trail.
+Along the way, you’ll experience great views of a potentially active stratovolcano and the second highest peak in Washington state.
+Our morning food stop will be at Big Spring Creek but we’ll be back in camp in time for lunch!
+After a spectacular day of riding, you’ll have time to relax, check out the general store and bakery in town, and not have to set up your tent!